RedisLabs/redislabs-docs/content/rs/databases/active-active/manage-aa.md

 ]
 ---

-## Edit Active-Active database configuration

-An Active-Active database (formerly known as CRDB) is a database that spans multiple Redis Enterprise clusters.
-The clusters that host instances of the Active-Active database are called participating clusters.
-When you create an Active-Active database you must specify the participating clusters that host the Active-Active database instances.
+You can configure and manage your Active-Active database from either the admin console or the command line

-When you edit the database configurations of an Active-Active database, most database settings only apply to the Active-Active database instance that you are editing, including:
+When you edit the database configurations of an Active-Active database with the admin console or the `rladmin` CLI, the changes will only apply to the Active-Active database instance you are currently editing.

-- Memory limit
-- Data persistence
-- Redis password
-- Number of shards
-- TLS mode
-- Periodic backup

-You can change the global configuration of the Active-Active database from the command line with [`crdb-cli`]({{<relref "/rs/references/cli-utilities/crdb-cli">}}).
+To change the global configuration of the Active-Active database, use the [`crdb-cli`]({{<relref "/rs/references/cli-utilities/crdb-cli">}}).

+## Database settings

+Following table shows a list of database settings, tools you can use to change those settings, and links to more information.

+Much of the Active-Active database settings can be changed after the database has been created.
+One notable exception is database clustering.
+Database clustering can't be turned on or off after the database has been created and will remain the same through the lifetime of the database.

 ## Participating clusters